 If you are interested in history, architecture, and art, then consider visiting Windsor England.
 It’s home to Windsor Castle, where Queen Elizabeth likes to spend her weekends and where Prince Harry and Megan Markle got married.
 Add that to the fact that it only takes an hour on the train from London’s Waterloo station and Windsor makes a great day trip from London.

-Plan to spend most of your day exploring Windsor Castle as there is a lot to see.
+Plan to spend most of your day exploring Windsor Castle, one of the most beautiful Castles near London, as there is a lot to see.
 As you can imagine, it’s very popular so get your tickets in advance to avoid the long lines.
 Arrive early to catch the changing of the guard at 11 am.
 The audio tour (included in your admission price) is informative and will guide you through the Castle including Queen Mary’s Dollhouse, the State Apartments, and St. George’s Chapel.

 Opposite the castle you will find Windsor Royal Shopping, which is an old Victorian train station that is now filled with shops and restaurants.
 It’s nice they still kept many original features including the Jubilee arch, the cobbled stones, and Queen Victoria’s Royal Waiting Room.
 If you still have time left, before you head back to London, walk across the bridge and admire the picturesque town of Eton.